Advertisement

 Advisory services – The firm can offer advice on raising finance, seed EIS, business structure, tax efficient remuneration and profit extraction, business property ownership, company cars, patents and R&D tax credits, pensions and investments.

-Audit & assurance – The team have specialist audit teams for charities and not for profit, FCA regulated businesses, golf clubs, pension schemes, professional practices, property & construction, restaurants & retail, schools, technology, media & telecoms, travel & tour operators, service charge audits, grant audits and financial due diligence.
+Audit & assurance – The team have specialist audit teams for charities and not for profit, FCA regulated businesses, golf clubs, pension schemes, professional practices, property & construction, restaurants & retail, schools, technology, media and telecoms, travel and tour operators, service charge audits, grant audits and financial due diligence.

-Customs & excise – The service offers help with customs and import and export checkers.
+Customs and excise – The service offers help with customs and import and export checkers.

-Taxation – Within this service, the group offer advice on making tax digital, VAT & indirect taxes, stamp duty as well as land tax.
+Taxation – Within this service, the group offer advice on making tax digital, VAT and indirect taxes, stamp duty as well as land tax.

 Back to top button